buddh4/lyvely/packages/applications/server/docs/concepts/modules.md

 In order to prevent rebuilding the frontend app on each module installation, we need a way for publishing an updating frontend modules to the frontend app.

-- Modules have a server and client folder, separating backend from frontend logic
+- Modules have a api and web folder, separating backend from frontend logic
 - The backend is responsible for sending and syncing the frontend

 ### Backend modules